TCP3056 : Disasters, Monsters and Mess

 Teaching Rationale And Relationship

 The lectures provide an introduction to the substantive knowledge outcomes described above.
-Knowledge outcomes 1 and 2 will be the focus in the opening lectures, and then developed alongside outcomes 3 and 4 for the remainder.
-Outcome 5 will be introduced toward the end of the module providing a link to current policy and practice at an international level.
+Knowledge outcomes 1, 2 and 3 will be the focus in the opening lectures, and then developed alongside outcomes 4 and 5 for the remainder, providing links to current policy, politics and practice at an international level.

-Workshops will support the development of knowledge outcomes through providing activities and discussions that develop reflective understanding of key issues introduced in the lectures.
-The workshops will also provide practical experience of conducting a high-level city risk assessment which will form part of the module assessment.
+Workshops will support the development of knowledge outcomes through providing activities and discussions that develop reflective understanding of key issues introduced in the lectures, across all knowledge outcomes.
+The workshops will also drive the intended skills outcomes through problem-based engagement with knowledge outcomes 2-3 by: 1) providing practical experience of conducting a high-level city risk assessment which will form part of the module assessment; and 2) engaging in practical systems thinking using established training exercises for complex problem analysis.
+One of the later sessions will be a combination of Q&A and group discussions based on topics determined by the students to draw out key themes.

 Assessment Methods